 Ngozi has covered several newsier stories for ABC 11.
 She produced a piece on a local pro soccer player’s efforts to raise money for LGBTQ organizations in the wake of HB2 and turned a feature story on Jessamyn Stanley, a yoga teacher and body positivity advocate working to challenge stereotypes in the yoga community.
 Ngozi also conducted a one-on-one interview with Facebook’s Sheryl Sandberg ahead of the release of her new book, Option B.

 Before joining the ABC11 Eyewitness News team, Ngozi worked as a weekend sports anchor/reporter for KMVT in Twin Falls, Idaho.
 During her time in the Magic Valley, she earned multiple awards, including the 2013-14 Idaho State Broadcasters Association Award for Best News Story for "Playing for Cody."
 She also received second place honors from the Idaho Press Club for the 2012 "Rookie of the Year" award and second place in 2013 for "Best Sportscast."

 In 2017, Ngozi created Who Would Have Thoughts?, a website and podcast catered towards women in media.
 The empowering space highlights female innovators through written Q&A's, articles and book reviews.
-Ngozi has interviewed Issa Rae, the Golden Globe nominated actress and star of HBO's Insecure, VICE Correspondent Mary HK Choi and Post Grad author Caroline Kitchener about their work, the changing media climate and shifting roles for women in the industry for the "Who Would Have Thoughts?" podcast.
+Ngozi has interviewed celebrities like Issa Rae, the Golden Globe nominated actress and star of HBO's Insecure, VICE Correspondent and Emergency Contact author Mary HK Choi and Brown Girls co-creators Fatimah Asghar and Sam Bailey about their work, the changing media climate and shifting roles for women in the industry for the "Who Would Have Thoughts?" podcast.